digital-futures-academy/airport-challenge/DaisyREADME.md

 - **Airport**

   - A new Airport is constructed with a name input and a capacity input.
-Defaulf capacity is 5 planes but can be overridden to required specifications.
+Default capacity is 5 planes but can be overridden to required specifications.
   - To view a list of all the landed planes at an airport call the *getLandedPlanesList()* method.
   - To count the number of planes currently at an airport call the *getNumberOfPlanesAtAirport()* method.